Kitty Pryde and Wolverine: Publication history

 In the introductory pages of the hardcover edition of Kitty Pryde and Wolverine (published 2008), Milgrom explains that the mini-series was powered by three main ideas.
 Firstly, Wolverine was the "hottest property around" that the X-Men franchise had, so stories with him would sell well.
 Secondly, Kitty Pryde was "Chris' [Claremont] baby", and Claremont was eager to develop this character further.
 Thirdly, Milgrom himself saw this as a unique chance to work with Marvel Comics legend Claremont.

 Claremont then wrote a story in which he could bring in new angles on the two characters.
 Kitty Pryde — previously little more than a sweet and innocent "kid sister" for the older X-Men, a literary foil to provide light-hearted moments — was portrayed as troubled with "teenager self-doubt and self-deprecation", "searching for her very soul" and going through the coming of age.
 Wolverine was put into the honor-driven, mystical Japanese culture, in which he was no longer the X-Men's campy hardman but "grim and gritty".

 To express the atypically dark and personal story, Milgrom also adapted his drawing style, using bolder, darker and more dynamic strokes.
 In the end, he was very satisfied with the project.

 In six issues, writer Chris Claremont takes Kitty Pryde fresh from her breakup with Colossus in Uncanny X-Men #183 and puts her through a trial of fire in which she confronts her inner demons and emerges victorious.
 Claremont also plays off the contrast between Kitty and the battle-hardened Wolverine, and the two very different characters establish a platonic, brother-and-sister-like rapport (beginning a tradition of sorts for Wolverine and young female sidekicks).
 A testament to his newfound esteem for her character, Wolverine would even consider Kitty as a potential leader for the X-Men, were it not for her sheer youth, in later issues of the regular series.

 Kitty Pryde and Wolverine is also responsible for establishing Kitty's superhero image, finally settling on a costume which she would wear into the early 1990s, and choosing the codename "Shadowcat" (having previously flitted between "Ariel" and "Sprite"), which she took on after this adventure and has held on until today.

+Forty years later, Claremont returned to write a follow-up mini-series, Wolverine and Kitty Pryde, with Damian Coucerio providing the artwork.
+Its plot links to the immediate aftermath of its predecessor, in which Wolverine helps Kitty in dealing with the effects of Ogun's mind control of her.
+The first issue was published on April 30, 2025.